-July 5 (E-123) Schools to Deliver Specifications of the Election Order Last day for a school board conducting a governing board election to deliver a resolution known as "Specifications of the Election Order" listing the elective offices to be filled and any measure (if known at the time) to be voted on and file it with the county Superintendent of Schools and county elections official, stating the date and purpose of the election as well as provide a map of the district.
-Ed.
-Code §5322 A clause to determine a tie vote is included in the "Specifications of the Elections Order".
-Ed.
-Code §5016 July 8 - Aug 7 (E-120 to E-90) Notice of Election Between these dates the County Clerk will publish a Notice of Election containing the date of the election, the offices to be filled, qualifications for candidacy required by the principal act, where nomination papers are available, deadline for filing Declarations of Candidacy, and a notice that appointment will be made in lieu of election in accordance with state law. §12112; Ed.
-Code §5326, 5328, 5328.5 The County Clerk is responsible for publishing information pertaining only to special districts; however, if authorized to do so by City Clerks and the Superintendent of Schools, the county may publish on behalf of all jurisdictions holding elections in November.
-Notice of central counting place may be combined with this notice. §12109 The county elections official will forward copies of all published notices to each school and special district. §12113 July 15 - Aug.
-9 (E-113 to E-88) Candidate Nomination Period Candidates for school and special district boards obtain and file their Declarations of Candidacy along with their Candidate's Statement of Qualifications if they choose to submit one.
+July 2 (E-125) Boundary Changes Last day for districts holding their elections in November to make boundary changes to be filed with the Elections Department by July 2. §12262 July 2 (E-125) Special Districts Deliver Notice of Election to County Clerk Last day for district secretaries to deliver Notice of Election listing the elective offices to be filled and any measure (if known at the time) to be voted on and to deliver a map of the District to the Elections Department.
+Special districts should include in the notice how a tie vote will be resolved. §10509, 10522, 10524, 10551, 15651 July 7 - Aug 6 (E-120 to E-90) Notice of Election Between these dates the County Clerk will publish a Notice of Election containing the date of the election, the offices to be filled, qualifications for candidacy required by the principal act, where nomination papers are available, deadline for filing Declarations of Candidacy, and a notice that appointment will be made in lieu of election in accordance with state law. §121 Notice of central counting place may be combined with this notice.
+The county elections official will forward copies of all published notices to each special district. §12113 July 14 - Aug.
+8 (E-113 to E-88) Candidate Nomination Period Candidates for special district boards obtain and file their Declarations of Candidacy along with their Candidate's Statement of Qualifications if they choose to submit one.
 Forms are obtained from and filed with the County Elections Department.
-A person shall not file nomination papers for more than one district office or term of office for the same district at the same election. §10510, 13307, 13311 Candidates for city office must be nominated by not less than 20 nor more than 30 voters in cities with 1,000 or more registered voters.
-The nomination papers shall be accompanied by an affidavit of the nominee that he or she will accept the office if elected.
-Nomination documents shall be obtained from and filed with the City Clerk.
+A person shall not file nomination papers for more than one district office or term of office for the same district at the same election. §10510, 13307, 13311